dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 3. Key field separator (can be omitted if TAB is used as separator)
 4. Number of key fields
 5. Key field separator again for mapper (under a different config option)
-6. Partitioner options (unix sort syntax)
+6. Partitioner options (Unix sort syntax)
 7. Number of reducer jobs

-(See hadoop streaming official documentation for more information (hadoop version = 2.7.2.)
+(See Hadoop streaming official documentation for more information (Hadoop version = 2.7.2.)
-Side-by-side Examples: unix sort vs. hadoop streaming:
+Side-by-side Examples: Unix sort vs. Hadoop streaming:

 <table>